ESMCI/visualCaseGen/paper/paper.md

 visualCaseGen is a graphical user interface (GUI) designed to streamline the creation and configuration of Community Earth System Model (CESM) experiments.
-CESM is a highly flexible, state-of-the-art climate model that allows researchers to simulate the Earth system across a wide range of spatial and temporal scales and at varying levels of complexity, depending on scientific objectives [@danabasoglu2020community].
+CESM is a state-of-the-art climate model that allows researchers to simulate the Earth system across a wide range of spatial and temporal scales and at varying levels of complexity, depending on scientific objectives [@danabasoglu2020community].
 However, configuring non-standard or idealized CESM experiments is often a technically